yerinsmgmt/markdowns/files.md

 Applying for the Software Engineer, Platform role.

+I'm Yerins Abraham.
 Control-plane work for a fleet of customer-isolated instances is close to the multi-tenant systems I already build: a Fastify API on AWS serving four products with tenants isolated by table prefix and scoped JWT claims, and eight Go microservices behind service discovery with Kafka and Redis.
 I run